 All baggage is transported in pulkas (sleds) made of plastic.
-At the beginning of the expedition each member should expect to be hauling a sledge weighing about 75 kg (165 pounds).
+At the beginning of the expedition each member should expect to be hauling a sledge weighing up to 90 kg (198 pounds).
 This is the total weight of both the personal and the communal gear (i.e. clothes, sleeping bag, food, fuel, stoves, tents etc.).
-Towards the end of the expedition the weight will be closer to 45 kg (100 pounds) as team members will eat and burn away at least 30 to 35 kg of the total weight during the crossing.
+Towards the end of the expedition the weight will be reduced as the team members will eat and burn away a lot of the total weight during the crossing.